Christmas Markets of Germany 12 days / Special Event Tours

 New Green Vault

-Leave Potsdam for Dresden today.
+Leave Berlin for Dresden today.
 Upon arrival, enjoy a guided tour of Dresden, once considered by many to be the most beautiful city in the world.
 Pass the renovated Semper Opera House and a statue of Martin Luther.
 Visit the New Green Vault, as well as the gardens at the magnificent Zwinger Palace, now home to the works of such luminaries as Raphael, Dürer and Titian.
 You’ll also visit Striezelmarkt, one of the oldest Christmas markets in Dresden.
 Here, holiday fare and goodies that spruce up the Dresden city center during this time of year.
 Later, enjoy an included dinner with your group.

 Delve deeper into Dresden or take a detour to picturesque Görlitz